 Con Difficult to source

 You have to either source the individual components and build it yourself or wait for a Massdrop group purchase.

 Getting a complete kit from Massdrop costs about $400.
 Sourcing each part individually ends up a bit under $200.

 Con Can't return it if you don't like it

-As the Ergodox is an open sourced design and you're likely to purchase it from Massdrop it's not possible to return the keyboard if you don't like it.
+As the Ergodox is an open source design, you'll either get each component individually or purchase it from Massdrop.
+Either way, it's not possible to return if you don't like it.